Kappa (novella): Reception

 When it was first published, many Japanese reviewers saw it as an unsophisticated social satire that lacked insight.
 Since then, critics in Japan have often been divided between those who regard it as a satire of Taishō Japan, and those who see it as an expression of Akutagawa's personal agony.
 When the first English translation appeared in 1947, a review in Time magazine declared that, to "American readers, Ryunosuke Akutagawa's satire seemed almost too good to have been written by a Japanese."
 Yoshida Seiichi, drawing on Akutagawa's letters, argued that Kappa was not a social satire, but rather reflected Akutagawa's personal worldview.
 Susan J. Napier has called Kappa "Japan's first full-blown dystopian novel".
 Tsuruta Kinya, writing in the 1970s, said that the work is "obviously a mixed-bag of public themes and private fantasies" allowing for many different interpretations.

 Jonathan Swift's Gulliver's Travels as well as Samuel Butler's Erehwon have both been suggested as influences on Akutagawa.
 Nikolai Gogol's Diary of a Madman and Lu Xun's work of the same name have also both been cited as precedents, as they both feature insane narrators, as has Enzō Matsunaga's Dream-Eaters, which takes place in a psychiatric hospital.

 Tokku, the suicidal poet kappa, has often been seen as a self-portrait of Akutagawa, who took his own life the same year that Kappa was published.
 The anniversary of his death is sometimes known as "Kappaki" (河童忌) in honour of this novel.

 Translations

 Kappa has had a number of translations into English.
 The first was by Shiojiri Seiichi in 1947, who subtitled his translation "Gulliver in A Kimono".
-In 1967, Kojima Takeshi produced another translation in the collection Exotic Japanese Stories: the Beautiful and the Grotesque.
+In 1967, Kojima Takashi and John McVittie included a new translation in their collection Exotic Japanese Stories: the Beautiful and the Grotesque.
 Geoffrey Bownas, a Japanese studies scholar, produced a third translation in 1970.
+A fourth translation by Lisa Hofmann-Kuroda and Allison Markin Powell was published by New Directions in 2023.
+The tale was also translated into Czech by Vlasta Hilska in 1960 and into French by Arimasa Mori in 1965.